 A processing company with impressive technology assess many of the island’s almonds.
 Millions are sorted very quickly for quality, density and visual imperfection.
 To produce ground almonds, the seeds are cracked, examined for foreign objects like pebbles and then passed through two stages of metal detection.
 Rollers regularise shape and sieve to the required particle size before they pass a final metal detection test (it’s a bit like airport security) ready to be sent to us.

 We at Lush believe that all almonds are created equally, which is why we’re so happy that the Majorcan factory utilises so much of the almond yield… even the dust created in grinding.
-We get all the super benefits of ground almonds and oils with the added benefit of knowing that nothing is going to waste.
+We get all the super benefits of ground almonds with the added benefit of knowing that nothing is going to waste.